 CF: What is your favourite Alien/sci-fi movie/book or comic?

 AW: My favourite Alien movie is still the original Alien.
 When I was in talks with Titan to write THE COLD FORGE, my first question to the editor was, “Which do you prefer?
 Alien or Aliens?” because that would give me a good sense of how to shape my pitch.
 He told me they were both good for their own reasons, which was fair, but a bit political.
 I unabashedly prefer the first one, because it lines up with my experience of the corporate world.

-If you told a major CEO you could shift their stocks up twenty percent next quarter for the cost of a starship crew, I think most CEOs would be happy to do it.
-Look at the ones that actively suppressed information about the lethality of smoking in the middle of last century, even created misleading information campaigns that got more people killed.
+If you told a major CEO you could shift their stocks up twenty per cent next quarter for the cost of a starship crew, I think most CEOs would be happy to do it.
+Look at the ones that actively suppressed information about the lethality of smoking in the middle of the last century, even created misleading information campaigns that got more people killed.
 And even if those plans backfire, there’s rarely ever any accountability.
 Just look at the Union Carbide Bhopal incident.
 Furthermore, this isn’t just a corporate thing, it can be a governmental thing—Chernobyl was completely preventable, but cost lives and homes.
-You can trace almost every major set of wrongful deaths to an unfeeling, monolithic entity that decided to enhance their profits and took a risk.
+You can trace almost every major set of wrongful deaths to an unfeeling, monolithic entity that decided to enhance its profits and took a risk.

 So yeah, when I see those poor space truckers getting eaten on Weyland-Yutani orders, I can’t help but sympathize and say, “I’ve had jobs like that.”
 It’s still so chillingly relevant even now.